Hither1/Time-Inconsistency-RL/Time_inconsistency/Experiment.md

 For the initialization of this algorithm, we define `Utility` as a simple dictionary whole value only depends on the state.
 Since the gridworld is simple that
 `ExpectedUtility` as a dictionary with 3-layer key.
 The 3 layers of keys are state `s`, delay `d` and action `a`, respectively.

+Empirically, 35000 episodes is enough for this algorithm to converge on the problem of simple gridworld.

 #### 1.3.1 Adding Penalty
 In order to implement the penalty, we modify the definition of `Utility` such that `Utility(s, a) = 0` for any states `s` that is not a goal state.
 We leave the value of the goal states unchanged.